flowerinthenight/longsub/README.md

 ![main](https://github.com/flowerinthenight/longsub/workflows/main/badge.svg)
 [![Go Reference](https://pkg.go.dev/badge/github.com/flowerinthenight/longsub.svg)](https://pkg.go.dev/github.com/flowerinthenight/longsub)

+**NOTE**: GCP PubSub now supports async subscription.
+I recommend using that instead of this.

 ## Overview

 `longsub` is a small wrapper package for lengthy subscriptions for both [SQS](https://aws.amazon.com/sqs/) and [PubSub](https://cloud.google.com/pubsub/).
 It will setup the subscription and attempts to extend the processing window at message level until the processing is done, or failed, or requeued.
 Useful if you want to keep the queue timeout relatively short (for quick message redelivery) but have the option for subscribers to have longer time to process each of the messages.